aws/aws-cdk-rfcs/text/0001-cdk-update.md

 the Construct library, which implies a design for passing these values by way of the Cloud Assembly.

-We will implement a filesystem watcher for the CDK toolkit that works on one or more directory trees, watching for changes.
-It will base its watch list on the set of files indicated by the toolkit, and update them when those responses change.
+We will implement a filesystem watcher for the CDK CLI that works on one or more directory trees, watching for changes.
+It will base its watch list on the set of files indicated by the CLI, and update them when those responses change.

 Additionally, a `--watch` flag and a file watcher will be added to support monitoring the inputs of stack resources for changes.